How to Use Caulk {The Complete Guide!}

 - Painter’s tape (optional, see below)

 I generally pull the trigger back about halfway and I move my arm pretty slowly along the wall.
-If you move too fast the line of caulk can skip and leave gaps – but, if you move too slowly you’ll end up with an excess of caulk and a mess to clean up!
+If you move too fast, the line of caulk can skip and leave gaps.
+But, if you move too slowly you’ll end up with an excess of caulk and a mess to clean up!
 If you’re completely unfamiliar with using a caulk gun, you may find it helpful to try it out on a scrap piece of wood before you do it in your actual space!

 Can you see the difference?

-Obviously you’re rarely just caulking along a straight line like this (it’s usually in at a seam that creates more of a corner, like where two walls meet), but hopefully this illustrates the basic idea!
+Obviously you’re rarely just caulking along a straight line like this.
+It’s usually in at a seam that creates more of a corner, like where two walls meet.
+But, hopefully this illustrates the basic idea!

 I always love opening it up to y’all for questions when I write these kind of guides, so here are a few of the questions I got that we haven’t already covered.